Kotlin/dokka/README.md

 ```

 ### Using the Maven plugin

+The Maven plugin does not support multiplatform projects.

 The Maven plugin is available in JCenter.
 You need to add the JCenter repository to the list of plugin repositories if it's not there: